PawseySC/singularity-containers/_episodes/07-mpi-openfoam.md

 > ## Running this example with *mpirun* without Slurm
 >
-> If you want to run this example without schedulers, you might want to use the provided script `mpi_mpirun.sh`.
+> If you want to run this example without schedulers, you might want to execute the provided script `mpi_mpirun.sh`.
 {: .callout}